-It may not seem like an important decision to make in the beginning of your business life, but this is actually one of the most important decisions you will ever make when it comes to your business; and should usually be made based on an informed choice and with the help and advice of your accountant.
+It may not seem a critical choice to make in the beginning of your business life, but this is actually one of the most important decisions you will ever make when it comes to your business.
+It is a decision that should usually be made based on an informed choice and with the help and advice of your accountant.
 This article is designed to give you a better idea about both and perhaps raise a few questions you may not have considered.

 With ownership comes responsibility

 These are only a couple of factors to consider when it comes to choosing what kind of business to start up.
-It’s really best if you consult a professional such as an accountant for the best advice; they may be able to tell you something you haven’t considered.
+It’s really best if you consult a professional, such as an accountant, as they may be able to tell you something you haven’t previously considered.